tomas-klecl/ZTM_portfolio_web/README.md

 # ZTM_portfolio_web
-Zero to Mastery web server project turned into a personal web.
+Zero to Mastery web server project turned into a personal portfolio website.